radareorg/radare2-book/analysis/syscalls.md

 0x00018a0e   # 2: svc 0x82
 ...
 ```
+Syscalls detection is driven by `asm.os`, `asm.bits`, and `asm.arch`.
+Be sure
+to setup those configuration options accordingly.
+You can use `asl` command
-Syscalls detection is driven by `asm.os` `asm.bits` and `asm.arch` so these all need to be set up properly.
-Do `asl` to see if syscall support is set up properly and as you expect on your system, this is the list of syscalls radare supports for your platform.
+to check if syscalls' support is set up properly and as you expect.
+The command lists syscalls supported for your platform.
 ```
 [0x0001ece0]> asl
 ...